 Establishing a marketing budget is an often overlooked, but important objective for small and mid-sized businesses.
 The key question to ask is, “How much should you spend?”
 Like all good questions, the easy answer is, “It depends.”
 Those of you who are just starting out may need to allocate significantly more marketing spend to brand the business and secure a customer base.
-Individuals who have been in business for two or more years may need to spend less on brand awareness and more on online marketing channels and customer retention.
+Individuals who have been in business for two or more years may need to spend less on brand awareness and more on digital marketing channels and customer retention.

 Your marketing budget as a percentage of your revenue